-- 1. Heads of Schools, Secondary School Administrators, and 12 month Principals, Assistant Principals, Secondary School Counselors and Preschool Directors are not charged annual leave for the extended school breaks at Christmas and Easter. - 2 Except in the case of an emergency, employees must request annual leave from their direct supervisor in advance.
+- 1. 12 Month Contracted School Employees are not charged annual leave for extended school breaks, including but not limited to those at Thanksgiving, Christmas, and Easter. - Except in the case of an emergency, employees must request annual leave from their direct supervisor in advance.
 Leave requests are granted based upon work requirements, staffing needs, tenure, and/or leave availability.
 Whenever possible, annual leave requests will be accommodated.
 The Diocese, however, retains the right to decline or alter requests at its discretion. - 3.
 Generally, annual leave is not granted during the first 90 days of employment for a newly hired or transferred employee, as this is a time of substantial training. - 4.
 Employees, exempt and non-exempt, may take and record annual leave in quarter-hour increments. - 5.
-Non-exempt employees will not be paid for time taken in excess of their leave balance.
+Non-exempt employees will not be paid for time taken in excess of their leave balance. - 6.
+Exempt employees will not be paid for full day absences taken in excess of their leave balance.